NickGhignatti/casimo/docs/report.md

 All of these parameters can be configured by the user in order to simulate different scenarios.
 When a customer is close to a game of its liking, that is the distance between the customer's and game's position is less than `SITTING_RADIUS`, the player sits and plays the game.
 While a customer is playing it does not move.
+###### In-game behaviours
+When playing the customers try to play at the best of their capabilities following predetermined strategy that reflect their personality.
+The strategies used by the customer are well known bet scheme used in real casino, trying to emulate a real scenario, these strategies include:
+- **Flat bet (or Percentage bet)**: An amount equal to a fixed percentage of their current bankroll is used to perform a bet.
+- **Martingale (Negative Progression)**: This highly aggressive strategy aims to recover all previous losses and gain a profit equal to the initial stake with a single win.
+It operates by **doubling your bet after every loss**.
+Once a win occurs, you **return to your original base bet** and start the progression again.
+- **Oscar grind (Positive progression)**: This strategy aims to achieve a profit of a **single bet amount** called **unit**, after which the sequence of bets (the "cycle") is considered complete and a new one begins.
+You start with a predefined **base betting unit**.
+After a **loss**, the next bet **remains unchanged**.
+After a **win**, the bet **increases by one unit**.
+However, if increasing the bet would cause the total cycle profit to **exceed the one-unit goal**, the bet is reduced to precisely reach that profit with the next win and this **concludes the cycle**.

+A strategies of those is chosen for the customer based on the game is playing and their personality that are grouped in 4 main categories:
+- **VIP**: A special customer that's really rich, it doesn't bother to lose their money, but they get bored easily, this type of customer are paired with **entertaining strategy** like Martingale
+- **Regular**: An average customer that comes regularly to the casino, it doesn't bring much money and can use various strategies.
+- **Casual**: A beginner customer that rarely goes to the casino, it brings only a little amount of money and is not inclined to lose it, prefer basic strategy.
+- **Impulsive**: A customer guided by emotion, it brings more money than he can afford and play aggressively to win big prize, he's determined to lose all of his money.

+These personalities, combined with other elements such as **emotional states** and how the current account balance compares to the initial starting balance, also influence the decision to switch between games or exit the casino.

 ##### Games
 The Games module manages the placement, configuration, and behavior of the games within the casino.